samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 When you reach a Druid level specified in the Circle of the Moon Spells table, you thereafter always have the listed spells prepared.

-In addition, you can cast the spells from this feature while you’re in a Wild Shape form.
+In addition, you can cast the spells from this feature while you're in a Wild Shape form.

 #### Circle of the Moon Spells